basazard/basazard/README.md

 - 👀 I’m interested in tech
 - 🌱 I’m currently learning HTML, CSS, Javascript, PHP, and many more
 - 💞️ I’m looking to collaborate on UI/UX Design and Develop some Application
-- 📫 How to reach me on email @bagas123ft@gmail.com